aswinikailas/eks-mern-demo/README.md

 - Monitoring with Prometheus + Grafana
 - Infra provisioned via modular Terraform

-Please refer to the screenshots and diagrams for proof of concept.
+Please refer to the Screenshots and diagrams for proof of concept.

 ---